 During your stay in our country you should also be aware of emergency numbers and institutions that will ensure your safety and wellbeing.
 We provide all of this information on this page.

 The airport tax is the amount charged to passengers for the use of airport facilities.
-The current cost is $35 USD ($ 61,000 COP) and changes every year.
 It is mandatory for the passenger to pay the value when using both regular and informal commercial air transport.

 For further information refer to the Head of Airport Services:

 Phone: + 57 (1) 425 1000, + 57 (1) 425 1000, + 57 (1) 425 1000 Ext 2588 and 2083.

 Airport tax for Colombians